 About the Initiative

-The Georgetown Center has released research related to college majors, career pathways, future salaries, and job skills.
-In order to better provide tools that can be used to navigate college and career decisions, it has produced several pieces that highlight the key takeaways from the research.
+CEW has released research related to college majors, career pathways, future salaries, and job skills.
+In order to better provide tools that can be used to navigate college and career decisions, we have produced several pieces that highlight the key takeaways from the research.
 The resources on our main page cover a range of topics relevant to counselors, advocates, students, and families.

 Explore research on the education and workforce demands for minorities and underserved students, particularly with college majors, employment trends, and future salaries.